slackjeff/replicant/README.md

 Every script is executed and outputs to a '.html file', which you can view in your local network or even over the internet.
 For internet viewing it is recommended authentication by apache or nginx.

+## Note
+Replicant does not work with more than one server, it was created this way for simple monitoring.
+Maybe in the future we can add support for monitoring more than one server

 ### Example 1
 ![screen 1](screen/page1.png)